alinaka/introductory-course/os_basics.md

-virtual memory - a memory access scheme.
+v|irtual memory - a memory access scheme.
 When using virtual memore, the kernel does not access the memory by its physical location in the hardware.
 Instead, the kernel sets up every process to act as if it had an entire machine to itself.

 Memory management unit (MMU) - translates the memory location from the process into an actual physical memory location on the machine, using